Pomax/BezierInfo-2/README.md

 ## Additional information

+Interested in (helping with) localizing the Primer to your own language?
+That's awesome!
+Please read [the instructions on how to start localizing](https://github.com/Pomax/BezierInfo-2/wiki/localize) and please file issues if anything is unclear.

-Blog entry on how Webpack's sync processing and MathJAx's async processing were made to work together:
+Interestd in the actual architecture and tech stack?
+Read the blog post on how Webpack's sync processing and MathJAx's async processing were made to work together:

 http://pomax.github.io/1451617530567/react-with-latex-without-needing-client-side-mathjax